 Don't feel like you can?
 Nonsense.
 Make it happen.
 The world can live without you for a fortnight.
 Clients will understand.
 Remind yourself that everyone needs a holiday – even you!
 And your business will still be waiting for you when you return.

 Give your brain a break, and you will reap the rewards.
 You might find that a holiday was all you needed to fall back in love with your business.

 2. With a fresh perspective, start again

 You've returned home after two weeks of holiday bliss.
 You feel rested, happy and raring to go.
 But before you tumble straight back into work, use that fresh energy to spring clean your business.
-Ask yourself the following to spark new ideas and encourage positive action:
+Ask yourself the following to spark new ideas and encourage decisive action:

 - What can I improve or get rid of?

-- How can I make my processes more efficient so I have more time to be creative?
+- How can I make my processes more efficient, so I have more time to be creative?

-- Are there any fresh ideas I can apply to my clients?
-To make them better?
+- Are there any fresh ideas I can apply to my clients to make them better?